pgfreedfinance/pgfreedfinance.github.io/_pages/about.md

 I am a fifth-year Ph.D.
 Candidate in Finance at the Darla Moore School of Business at the University of South Carolina.
 I conduct research broadly in the fields of household and behavioral finance, and several of my studies focus directly on issues related to FinTech.

 I teach both managerial finance and real estate for undergraduate business majors at the University of South Carolina.

+I will join the Darden School of Business at the University of Virginia as an Assistant Professor of Finance in Fall 2025.